3D Printing vs Injection Molding

 • AI-Driven Design Optimization: AI tools are making both technologies smarter, reducing material waste and improving efficiency.

 • Automation & Robotics: Smart factories integrating robotics are making injection molding even faster, while AI-driven slicing software enhances 3D printing precision.
+Ongoing trends in injection molding vs other manufacturing methods include the integration of new materials and automation, which continue to shift the balance between prototyping and mass production.

 Conclusion